Because asthma and allergies are so common and frequently occur together, most parents may want to know about preventing or avoiding these conditions.

 It is possible for your children to have allergies but not asthma, or to have asthma without allergies.
 But, the two conditions often occur together.
 Eczema and hay fever are common conditions associated with asthma.

-For some people, the connection between these conditions lies in the similar biologic responses they provoke to what are, for the most part, harmless environmental triggers.
+For some people, the connection between these conditions lies in the similar biologic responses they cause to otherwise harmless environmental triggers.
 If you have allergies and/or asthma, your body is attempting to protect itself from substances it perceives to be dangerous.
 Unfortunately, this protective reaction triggers the release of body chemicals that cause results like sneezing, congestion, itchy red eyes, skin rash and/or wheezing, shortness of breath, and cough.
 With allergic asthma, the allergic reaction is confined to the airways, whereas other forms of allergy may affect the skin, eyes, or ears.

 You cannot change your child's genetics, but you can do a number of things to safeguard your home and family against allergies and asthma.
 While developing allergies and/or asthma may be inevitable for some, following these tips may lessen the severity and frequency of episodes for people who are at high risk:

 There is little evidence to support that using zippered plastic covers on pillows and mattresses helps control dust mite exposure.

 There are other exposures you might want to avoid.
 Be aware that latex paints, chipboard furniture, and some rugs may release certain chemicals that can cause wheezing in children.
 If you can, choose to live away from busy highways.
 This will reduce any risk from automobile and truck exhaust.

 Other sources of allergies include cockroaches, rodents, and mold.
 Careful cleaning of bathrooms and repairing leaky pipes can help reduce mold from growing.

 Food is an important trigger for some children.
 Breastfeeding may help reduce the incidence of allergies, as well as asthma.